 Anthony J. Brazel Urban Climate Lecturer

 Each year the UCRC brings in one high profile speaker to deliver the Anthony J. Brazel Urban Climate Lecture.
 We seek leaders in the field of urban climate science and policy who can articulate key findings and trends in their field to an audience of scientists, students, and community stakeholders.
-We are able to offer this lecture series because of the vision and support of Anthony Brazel, Emeritus Professor in the School of Geographical Sciences and Urban Planning, and Senior Sustainability Scientist at the Julie Ann Wrigley Global Institute of Sustainability.
+We are able to offer this lecture series because of the vision and support of Anthony Brazel, Emeritus Professor in the School of Geographical Sciences and Urban Planning, and Senior Global Futures Scientist at the Julie Ann Wrigley Global Futures Laboratory.

 2022 (Apr 19): Dr. Karen Seto is the Frederick C. Hixon Professor of Geography and Urbanization Science at the Yale School of the Environment.
 She is an urban and land change scientist whose central research focus is how urbanization will affect the planet.
 A geographer by training, she integrates remote sensing, field interviews, and modeling methods to study urbanization and land change, forecast urban growth, and examine the environmental consequences of urban expansion.